veropetit/BeStarsMiMeS/03-LSDProfileCalculation.md

 Previous page: [02-LSDMaskCalculation.md](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-LSDMaskCalculation.md)

-The LSD profiles are calculated in Colab notebook [03-LSD-calculations/03-LSD_profiles](https://github.com/veropetit/BeStarsMiMeS/blob/master/03-LSD-calculations/03-LSDprofiles.ipynb)
+The LSD profiles are calculated in notebook [03-LSD-calculations/03-LSD_profiles](https://github.com/veropetit/BeStarsMiMeS/blob/master/03-LSD-calculations/03-LSDprofiles.ipynb)

 We make use of the python [LSDpy](https://github.com/folsomcp/LSDpy).
 The option are as follow: